Thuthu-KII/Lance/Docs/Planning and Design/architecthure.md

 ## Overview
 This application follows the **MVC (Model-View-Controller)** architecture, a design pattern that separates concerns to enhance modularity, scalability, and maintainability.
 Below is a breakdown of the architecture and its implementation in the provided codebase.

+##  NOTE
+this is some in the ealry stages of production so some models may change

 ## Architecture: MVC

 ### Model